Real-Time Privacy-Preserving Data Release for Smart Meters: Results and Discussion

 \subsection{Attacker with Data Mismatch Problem}

-All the previous results are based on the assumption that the attacker has access to exactly the same training data set used by the releaser.
-This case should be considered as a worst-case analysis of the performance of the privacy-preserving networks.
+All the previous results are based on the assumption that the attacker has access to exactly the same training dataset used by the releaser-adversary system.
+This case should be considered as a worst-case analysis of the performance of the releaser.
 However, this assumption may not be true in practice.
-To examine this scenario, we revisit the application of Section \ref{sec:household_occupancy} in two different cases.
-In the first case, we assume that out of the data set of five houses (ECO data set), the releaser uses the data of houses $\{1,2,4,5|$ for training while the attacker has access to just the data of house $3$.
-In the second case, we assume that releaser is trained by the the data set of all houses but just the data set of houses $1$ and $3$ are available to the attacker.
-These scenarios try to capture different degrees of a data mismatch problem, which could have an impact on the privacy-utility trade-off due to the different generalization errors.
+To examine the impact of this hypothesis, we consider two different cases.
+It should be noted that the total number of samples used for training and testing was kept fixed in all the different scenarios.
+In the first case, we assume that, out of the dataset of the five houses in the ECO dataset, the releaser uses the data of all the houses for training while the attacker has only access to the data of houses $1$ and $3$.
+In the second case, we assume that releaser is trained with the data of houses $\{1,2,4,5\}$ but the attacker has only access to data from house $3$.
+These scenarios try to capture different degrees of the data mismatch problem, which could have an impact on the privacy-utility trade-off due to the different generalization errors.
 The results are presented in Fig. \ref{DiffDataset} along with the worst-case scenario.
-This clearly shows how the overlapping of the training data sets of the releaser and the attacker affect the performance of the model.
-In fact, in the case where the attacker does not have access to the full data set of the releaser but a portion of that, the performance of the attacker largely degrades, which means that a target level of privacy requires much less distortion.
-In the extreme case where the attacker has no access to the releaser training data set, a very high level of privacy can be achieved with negligible distortion.
-This should be considered as a best-case scenario.
-It should be mentioned that we repeated this experiment with different shuffling of the houses and similar results were obtained.
+We conclude that the overlapping of the training datasets of the releaser and the attacker can strongly affect the performance of the model.
+In fact, in the case where the attacker does not have access to the same dataset as the releaser, its performance largely degrades, which means that a target level of privacy requires much less distortion.
+In the extreme case where the attacker has no access to the releaser training dataset, a very high level of privacy can be achieved with negligible distortion.
+It should be mentioned that we repeated this experiment with different choices of these 5 houses and similar results were obtained.